grpc/proposal/L82-core-event-engine.md

   using OnConnectCallback =
       std::function<void(absl::StatusOr<std::unique_ptr<Endpoint>>)>;

-  /// An EventEngine Listener listens for incoming connection requests from gRPC
+  /// Listens for incoming connection requests from gRPC clients and initiates
-  /// clients and initiates request processing once connections are established. class Listener {
+  /// request processing once connections are established. class Listener {
    public:
     /// Called when the listener has accepted a new client connection.